ollieabbey/aoc-chart/README.md

 ## Prerequisites
 - `node`
 - `yarn`
-- An Advent of Code OAuth token able to access the leaderboard with ID `496748`.
+- An Advent of Code OAuth token.

 ## Setup